CalvinLoke/LearningWithDocker/DockerHelpsheet.md

 Conversely, append the `/udp` if UDP is preferred

 `docker run -p 192.168.20:8080:80/udp`

+### Volume mounting
+THis argument mounts the listed directory as the working directory for the container to operate in.

 If you would like to read in-depth about the `docker run`command, I would highly recommend you to read the [document](https://docs.docker.com/engine/reference/commandline/run/).